sjl/.plan/README.markdown

    which is why I never noticed) but CCL seems to use banker's rounding.
 Had to do an ugly hack in `float-string` to make the output consistently match Rosalind's style everywhere.

+## 2020-01-23

+Started doing Rosalind problems in shell/Awk, to join in with a group of folks at work doing them for the first time.
+The first few problems are simple, but I still managed to learn a few tricks by implementing them with UNIXy tools.